halforbit/document-stores/README.md

 ### Build a Document Store

-Use the fluent builder to describing and create your document stores:
+Use the fluent builder to describe and create your document stores:

 ```csharp
 IDocumentStore<Guid, Person> store = DocumentStore